splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

 - Copy the output from the previous command and paste it in your terminal.
 The command starts with ```export KUBECONFIG=...```.
 This command needs to be executed because it exports the required ```KUBECONFIG``` environment variable.

 - Verify that you can connect to your cluster by listing your worker nodes.
 The `kubectl` commands are part of the Kubernetes CLI, which was installed in the same process as the IBM Cloud CLI.
+If the `kubectl` command returns `command not found`, you will have to install the kubernetes CLI separately.
+Instructions can be found on the [official page](https://kubernetes.io/docs/tasks/tools/install-kubectl/) or on the [IBM Cloud CLI page](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).

   ```
   kubectl get nodes